Wedding Planning Guide

 Incorporating humor into your vows is a perfect way to show off your personality as a couple.
 The trick is finding the balance between silly, sassy, and sweet, so you can make all your loved ones laugh—without turning the ceremony into a joke.

-You’ve got the girl of your dreams.
-Now you’ve got to put into words just how much she means to you.
+You’ve got the partner of your dreams.
+Now you’ve got to put into words just how much they mean to you.
 We can help with that—keep reading for our advice on how to make your vows as perfect as the rest of your special day.
-And, of course, to sweep her off her feet.
+And, of course, to sweep them off their feet.
 (See?
 A cliché every now and then isn’t so bad…)

 Writing your own wedding vows.